Your First Workflow

 The Difference Between Using AI and Working With AI

 Within a week, the workflow felt automatic.
-She wasn’t deciding whether to use AI anymore—it was just how she did that part of her job.
-The sporadic help became reliable productivity.
+I wasn’t deciding whether to use AI anymore—it was just how I processed messages.
+The random AI conversations became a system I ran every time.

 The Five-Component Structure